21072002/Chat_with_document_with_llama3.1/README.md

 ### 3. Install Required Libraries

-Install the required libraries using `pip`:
+Install the required libraries using `pip`.
+Make sure you have a `requirements.txt` file that includes all the necessary dependencies:

 ```bash
 pip install -r requirements.txt